nitrite/nitrite-doc/java-sdk/collection/write.md

 ### Removing Using a Filter and Options

-You can remove a document using a filter and options.
+You can remove multiple documents using a filter and options.
 It takes a `Filter` object as the first input parameter.
 It takes a `boolean` value as the second input parameter.
 If the second input parameter is `true`, then it will remove only the first document matched by the filter.
 Otherwise, it will remove all the documents matched by the filter.
 It returns a `WriteResult` object.

 ```java
 WriteResult result = collection.remove(where("firstName").eq("John"), true);